Welcome To Reception

 Reading

 Reading is one of the very best ways to support your child's learning across all areas!
 Just a little every day increases their vocabulary, enhances their understanding of the world and develops their comprehension.
-Children have now begun bringing home library books to share with you at home.
-Use these books to support your child with early reading skills.
+Children will continue to bring home a reading book matched to their phonic level, these books should not challenge them but instead cover sounds they know and enable them to build confidence and fluency to segment and blend.
+These books will also contain some of the 'tricky words' we have learnt (you can find a list of these below).

 -Give plenty of praise!

-Use your child's reading record to note down some comments
+- Use your child's reading record to note down some comments - we love hearing how they are getting on!

 You might consider-